 So that's where we want parents to go.

-Last thing I want to say is this is a terrible day for Parkland, Broward County, the state of Florida, the United States.
+Last thing I want to say is this is a terrible day for Parkland, Broward County, the state of Florida, and the United States.

 My very own triplets went to that school and graduated from Stoneman Douglas.

-They played football in La Crosse.
+They played football in lacrosse at that school.

-So it's uh it's just catastrophic.
+So it's just catastrophic.

 There really are no words.